askjohngeorge/vapi-vct/README.md

 pip install -r requirements.txt
 ```

-3. Make the `vapi-cli` script executable:
+3. Make the `vapi-vct` script executable:

 ```
-chmod a+x vapi-cli
+chmod a+x vapi-vct
 ```

-4. (Optional) Move the `vapi-cli` script to a directory in your PATH for easy access:
+4. (Optional) Move the `vapi-vct` script to a directory in your PATH for easy access:

 ```
-sudo mv vapi-cli /usr/local/bin/
+sudo mv vapi-vct /usr/local/bin/
 ```

 ## Configuration